Your Guide To Finding The Best Rain Jackets In Australia

 • Waist pockets aren’t compatible with a harness or backpack

-The North Face Venture 2 rain jacket is another ‘budget’ option for those that occasionally spend time in grim weather and are looking for a jacket from a reputable brand that is sustainable.
-It still has a price tag of $200 AUD, but compared to many on this list, that’s cheap!
+The North Face Antora rain jacket is another affordable option for those who occasionally spend time in grim weather and are looking for a sustainable and durable jacket from a reputable brand.

 Price: $230 AUD